maxlab-io/docs/content/docs/0001-tokay-lite/0001-getting-started.md

 ![Tokay Lite Pressing A Button to Wakeup](/images/tokay-lite/btn-wakeup.png)

-To confirm that the camera is indeed active, observe the blue `USER LED` blinking every second.
+To confirm that the camera is indeed active, observe the red `USER LED` blinking every second.
 This visual cue is essential to verify that the camera is ready for next steps, namely, WiFi configuration.